Zahid031/Kubernetes/Helm/notes.md

 if we want success message after all pod up then use wait

 helm install my-mysql bitnami/mysql --version 14.0.2 --wait --timeout 5m
+helm upgrade my-mysql bitnami/mysql --version 14.0.2 --atomic //we should use this as it will rollback if anytything fails

+helm create my_first_chart
+chart.yml: contain metadata of the applciation
+charts:
+templates;
+value.ymlfile

+to package a chart:
+helm package chart_name  if i provide -u flag than it will download the latest pacckage then package it for specifi location i can use helm package chart_name -d /root/

+helm lint my-first-chart // to validate the chart

+Helm template:
+actions: curly brackets {{}} are the actions which executes in runtime

+nindent 4 mean new line with 4 indent

+helm template ,lint show syntax error and --dry-run show object also